Brean Leisure Park: 1970s–1980s

 During the 1970s and the 1980s the beginnings of Brean Leisure Park were created along with the Mid Somerset Golf Centre which included Target Golf, driving range, pitch and putt and also an 8-hole golf course was opened alongside the other features.
 Throughout the years additional recreational activities were created which included a swimming pool, donkey derby's and open air markets.

 A greyhound racing track was opened on 3 July 1975.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.

 Brean Leisure Park as a whole was now attracting a lot of visitors from South Wales, Bristol and Birmingham and in the late 1970s the House family bought out all of the other directors so that they could concentrate on developing leisure and holiday facilities.

 The 8 hole golf course was expanded so that it could host 18 holes and Brean Golf Club was created.
 The course hosted a number of pro and celebrity amateur tournaments as well as becoming a members club and a facility for holiday guests.

 In 1980 the complex known today as the 'Tavern' was opened and was previously known as the 'Farmers Tavern' providing a venue for evening family entertainment, functions and weddings.
 The complex also included an Amusement arcade and Fast Food outlets.

 The greyhound track closed on 12 March 1984 and to improve the look of the park a significant landscaping project was undertaken across both Brean Leisure Park and Unity Farm (presently known as Holiday Resort Unity).

 1990s

 Further facilities were added during the 1990s including a river type ride at the Swimming Pool complex (presently known as Brean Splash) and also the addition of two Ten-Pin Bowling lanes at Unity Farm (Holiday Resort Unity) in 1994.

-2000–2015
+2000–present

 In 2000 one of the biggest projects that the resort took on since it had first opened its doors began, and this was the RJ's Entertainment complex which was a one million investment in the resort.
 The American-themed venue replaced Bert's bar and Chicks Roost with a venue with a capacity of approximately 700 people.

 In 2008 it became the home of Sooty, Sweep and Soo, when Richard Cadell bought the rights from HIT Entertainment.

-On 18 July 2014, the park was sold to a family from Barry Island in South Wales.
+On 18 July 2014, the park was sold to a family from Barry Island in South Wales, with the Fun City subsequently renamed Brean Theme Park in 2015.

+On 4 February 2026, it was announced that Brean Theme Park had entered administration and is the subject of a winding up order that affects the theme park only.
+The unity site remains unaffected.

+On 10 February 2026, Brean Theme Park issued a statement announcing they would be reopening, despite entering liquidation: "We are working hard behind the scenes and will reopen for the 2026 Summer Season from Easter."